carlisson/kidcoder/README.md

 kidcoder
 ========

-Serious game classical J-RPG with Programming
+A classical J-RPG Serious Game for practice of Programming, using a Python-like syntax.